-KKDIK Individual Interim Registration Guide: Who Needs It and Which Path to Follow?
+KKDIK Individual Interim (Provisional) Registration Guide: Who Needs It and Which Path to Follow?

 A robust strategy combines your legal role (Turkish legal entity vs. Only Representative), tonnage reality, current KKS status, SEA consistency, and pre-MBDF maturity.
 This guide is designed to support that decision with operational clarity.